rtbrick/bngblaster/docsrc/sources/routing/ospf.rst

 MRT Files
 ~~~~~~~~~

-The BNG Blaster can load LSA updates from a MRT file as defined in
+The BNG Blaster can load LSA updates from an MRT file as defined in
 `RFC6396 <https://datatracker.ietf.org/doc/html/rfc6396>`_.

 .. code-block:: none